argoproj/argo-cd/docs/user-guide/config-management-plugins.md

     Each CMP command will also independently timeout on the `ARGOCD_EXEC_TIMEOUT` set for the CMP sidecar.
 The default is 90s.
 So if you increase the repo server timeout greater than 90s, be sure to set `ARGOCD_EXEC_TIMEOUT` on the sidecar.

+## Tarball stream filtering

+In order to increase the speed of manifest generation, certain files and folders can be excluded from being sent to your CMP sidecar by using the `--cmp-tar-exclude` argument on the repo server.

+!!! important
+    By default, the `.git` folder is not transmitted.
+This is usually where the bulk of unnecessary data lies.
+If you for some reason require the `.git` folder, simply override the default `--cmp-tar-exclude` with a dummy filter.